 What is a cease and desist letter?

-A cease and desist letter is a letter which either you or a lawyer writes to someone which (1) outlines their offending behavior, (2) informs them of the legal reason that their behavior violates the law, and (3) then demands that the behavior cease to avoid legal action.
+A cease and desist letter in Maryland is a letter which either you or a lawyer writes to someone which (1) outlines their offending behavior, (2) informs them of the legal reason that their behavior violates the law, and (3) then demands that the behavior cease to avoid legal action.

 In which kinds of cases should you consider sending someone a cease and desist letter?